 Students in Heikal laboratory (both undergraduates and graduates) are trained on a number of analytical, biophysical, and biochemical methods that include cell culture, model membrane assemblies, molecular dynamics, optical microscopy and ultrafast laser spectroscopy.
 Different aspects of scientific research (e.g., experimental design, data and image analysis, critical thinking, scientific writing, communication and teamwork skills) are also emphasized.
 The students in Heikal laboratory also gain an appreciation of interdisciplinary research at the interface of traditional disciplines of chemistry, biochemistry, biology, physics, and mathematics.

-Ahmed Heikal will participate in the upcoming "70th International Symposium on Molecular Spectroscopy", June 22 - 26, 2015, at the University of Illinois at Urbana-Champain.
+Ahmed Heikal has participated in the "70th International Symposium on Molecular Spectroscopy", June 22 - 26, 2015, at the University of Illinois at Urbana-Champaign.